 Intuitive design and clear copy are at the heart of an effective SaaS pricing page.
 If your SaaS prospects get stuck in the decision stage and don't convert, this may be caused by an ineffective or confusing pricing page.

 Your pricing strategy can be your competitive advantage or your biggest downfall.
-And for SaaS start-ups in relatively, evaluating and pinpointing your ideal customer profile's willingness to pay to a concrete dollar amount takes years of testing.
+And for SaaS start-ups in particular, evaluating and pinpointing your ideal customer profile's willingness to pay a concrete dollar amount takes years of testing.